telerik/kendo-ui-core/docs/php/widgets/chart/overview.md

 ---
 title: Overview
+page_title: Overview | Chart PHP Class
-page_title: How to use the Chart PHP class, server-side wrapper for Kendo UI Chart widget
+description: "Get started with the Chart PHP class in Kendo UI."
-description: Learn how to bind Kendo UI Chart for PHP, handle Kendo UI Chart Events, access an existing chart.
+slug: overview_chart_uiforphp
+position: 1
 ---

-# Chart
+# Chart PHP Class Overview

-The Kendo Chart for PHP is a server-side wrapper for the [Kendo UI Chart](/api/dataviz/chart) widget.
+The Kendo UI Chart for PHP is a server-side wrapper for the [Kendo UI Chart](/api/javascript/dataviz/ui/chart) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind Kendo Chart for PHP:
+There are two ways to bind a Kendo UI Chart for PHP:

-* [local](/php/widgets/chart/local-binding) - the chart is bound to PHP array
+* [Locally]({% slug localbinding_chart_uiforphp %})&mdash;Local binding binds the Chart to a PHP array.
-* [remote](/php/widgets/chart/remote-binding) - the chart makes AJAX requests and is bound to JSON result
+* [Remotely]({% slug remotebinding_chart_uiforphp %})&mdash;During remote binding the Chart makes AJAX requests and is bound to the JSON result.

-Here is how to configure the chart for local binding:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI Chart for local binding.

-1. Follow the steps from the [introduction](/php/introduction) - include the autoloader, JavaScript and CSS files.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for PHP]({% slug overview_uiforphp %})&mdash;include the autoloader, JavaScript, and CSS files.

-2. Create an array which to which the chart will be bound to
+**Step 2** Create an array to which the AutoComplete will be bound.

+###### Example

         <?php
         $data = array(